deeheber/expressjs-single-resource-api/README.md

 3. Start the database `mongod --dbpath [path to your MongoDB folder here]`
 4. Start the server by running `npm start`
 5. use an application like [Postman](https://www.getpostman.com/) to make calls to the API

+### Data Model
+An author can write multiple notes, but a note can only have a single author.

 ### API Calls